 The Program will make reasonable attempts to contact HPOs who have submitted applications on behalf of Rental Unit Applicants, to schedule meetings, collect documentation, or obtain any other necessary information.
-If the Program has made three (3) consecutive unsuccessful attempts to contact a HPO with no follow-up contact, the HPO and the Rental Unit Applicant will be sent a Non-responsive Notice.
+If the Program has made three (3) consecutive unsuccessful attempts to contact an HPO with no follow-up contact, the HPO and the Rental Unit Applicant will be sent a Non-responsive Notice.
 Contact attempts should be made using different methods of communication and at different times of the day and week.
 The Non-responsive Notification provides contact information for the Program, advises the owner of the next steps in the application process and notifies the HPO that they must contact the Program within fourteen (14) days of the date of the letter.
-If the HPO fails to contact the Program within the fourteen (14) days allowed, their applications could be closed.
+If the HPO fails to contact the Program within the allowed fourteen (14) days, their applications could be closed.

 Likewise, after the Program makes three (3) unsuccessful attempts to collect missing documentation, both the HPO and the Rental Unit Applicant will be sent a Missing Documents Notification.
-This notice informs on which documents are outstanding and advises the parties to contact the Program regarding the missing documents within fourteen (14) days.
-Failure to contact the Program within the fourteen (14) day period could result in closure of the application due to the non-responsiveness.
+This notice informs which documents are outstanding and advises the parties to contact the Program regarding the missing documents within fourteen (14) days.
+Failure to contact the Program within the fourteen (14) day period could result in closure of the application due to non-responsiveness.

-Rental Unit Applicants to rental units from a housing property whose application has been closed will be notified individually by letter of other housing properties eligible for the Rental Assistance Program to which they may apply.
+Rental Unit Applicants to rental units from a housing property whose application has been closed will be notified individually, by letter, of other housing properties eligible for the Rental Assistance Program to which they may apply.

-19 Program-Based Reconsideration Request or Administrative Review signs a "Program Reconsideration Request or Administrative Review Consent Form" where it authorizes the HPO to reconsider a specific determination or denial on the applicants' behalf.
+19 Program-Based Reconsideration Request or Administrative Review

+Rental Unit Applicants of the Rental Assistance Program may contest any determinations or denials based on Program policy.
+HPOs may only contest any determination or denial on their Rental Unit Applicants' behalf if and when the Rental Unit Applicant voluntarily signs a "Program Reconsideration Request or Administrative Review Consent Form" where it authorizes the HPO to reconsider a specific determination or denial on the applicants' behalf.
 Rental Unit Applicants, on their own or by an authorized HPO, have the right to request a Program-based Reconsideration with the Program or request an Administrative Review directly with PRDOH, as stated below.
 However, federal statutory requirements may not be challenged.
 Any time an HPO contests any determination or denial on behalf of a Rental Unit Applicant, the latter will be notified of this action by the HPO.